wp-plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 This is true even for single entries.

-= How to query by post type in the front end? =
+= How to query by post type in the front-end? =

 You can create new queries to display posts from a specific post type.
 This is done via the 'post_type' parameter to a WP_Query.